kremerpatrick/guidance-for-automated-setup-of-aws-transform/READMEdotnet.md

 and make necessary updates.
 In this example the issue is resolved by adding necessary IAM permission policy.

 ## FAQ, known issues, additional considerations, and limitations

-### AWS Transform for VMware

-For organizations looking to migrate and modernize their VMware workloads to AWS, view the [VMware README](READMEvmware.md) for comprehensive guidance.
-AWS Transform for VMware is an agentic AI service that accelerates enterprise modernization of VMware workloads by providing:

-- Automated discovery and assessment of VMware environments using RVTools and AWS Discovery agents
-- Intelligent wave planning using Graph Neural Networks to analyze application dependencies
-- Automated network conversion from on-premises VMware to AWS using CloudFormation templates
-- Orchestrated migration execution with AWS Application Migration Service
-- Support for both hub-and-spoke and isolated VPC networking models

-AWS Transform for VMware helps optimize infrastructure and reduce operational overhead, giving you a more predictable, cost-efficient path to modernization.

 ### Service Quotas